Sebastien-VZN/auroria_link/README.md

 -   **⚡ Real-Time Communication**: Architecture based on a **WebSocket (Node.js)** server for instant, full-duplex exchanges with heartbeat monitoring (30s) and automatic reconnection.
 -   **🔒 Absolute Privacy & Encryption**: The messaging is **100% private**.
 All messages and files are **encrypted at rest on the server** with **AES-256-GCM** (streaming chunks 8MB).
 Communications transit via **HTTPS** and **WSS (WebSocket Secure)**, ensuring end-to-end maximum security.
 -   **🚀 High-Performance Backend**: 4-level RAM cache architecture (OPcache → APCu → Ramdisk → Redis) delivering **-80% CPU decrypt load**, **+150% throughput**, and **×2 bandwidth**.
 Persistent database connections and 11 critical indexes ensure ultra-fast queries.
--   **⏱️ Optimized Message Retention**: Messages are retained for 15 days on the server and 1 year on the client (integrated database), with an option for automatic deletion after 24 hours for maximum confidentiality.
+-   **⏱️ Optimized Message Retention**: Messages are retained for 6 months on the server and 1 year on the client (integrated local database), with an option for automatic deletion after 24 hours for maximum confidentiality.
 Daily cleanup at midnight to limit server load and optimize storage costs.
 -   **📱 Multi-Device Support**: Switch seamlessly between your devices (desktop or mobile) with automatic session management. **Maximum 2 simultaneous connections** per user for optimal security and resource management.
 -   **🔄 Smart Reconnection**: Automatic reconnection with exponential backoff in case of network loss, with 2FA validation when necessary to ensure your session security.
 -   **🛡️ 5-Layer Security**: Route validation, brute force protection with IP tracking, 2FA via email (PIN 6-digit), AES-256-GCM encryption, and intelligent multi-device management.
 -   **👥 Private Discussion Channels**: Create partitioned channels for specific teams, projects, or topics, accessible only to authorized members.
 -   **🎤 Sequential Audio Messaging**: Record and send encrypted audio clips to create a fluid vocal conversation thread.
 -   **📎 Comprehensive File Sharing**: Share encrypted documents, images, videos, and audio files (up to 10 files per message, 10 MB per file) directly within your contextual conversations.
--   **📌 Smart File Management**: Files are retained for 15 days on the server, or 3 months if pinned.
-Each pin resets the 3-month timer, allowing only important files to be retained and optimizing server storage.
+-   **📌 Smart File Management**: Files are retained for 1 month on the server.
+Pinned files are kept for a fixed 1 month, giving users who use the app less frequently the flexibility to keep important files accessible.
 -   **🧩 Modularity & Integration**: Designed as a standalone module that can be integrated as a service via its API.
 -   **💪 Robust Backend**: A **PHP 8.4 / PostgreSQL 17** backend with **PHP-FPM (80 workers)** ensures data persistence, user management, and permissions with enterprise-grade reliability.
 -   **🔗 Contextual API**: Securely create and link conversations to external object identifiers.